SpaceTimeNarratives/demo/README.md

 # Extracting Spatial Entities (Demo)
-This repository contains resources for the `Extracting Spatial Entities` demo
+This repository contains resources for the `Extracting Spatial Entities` demo.